Updated: May 17

 What a shit show.
 All I see as I look around me is fire.
 Fire eating up the Amazon.
 Fire on the streets from the xenophobic attacks in South Africa .
 Fire from the women protesting that #enoughisenough.
 Fire eating up the forests in California.
 Fire when I tell my fiancé I am not ready to get married.
 Fire when my family find out the ugly truth behind the beautiful lie.
 Burning, burning, burnt.

 Days before signing our marriage certificate, I told my fiancé I did not want to get married.
 There were a number of intuitive reasons why but outwardly what I had realised was that I could not get married because I was not independent and before I could become interdependent I needed to achieve that otherwise all we were becoming was codependent.
 And codependent was becoming a recipe for inertia and blame.
 The last thing I said to my partner was, ‘if you love me, set me free,’ and as torturous as it was, I meant it.
 Let me go.
 Do not wait for me.
 Let yourself free.
 I knew that there was work to be done and I wanted to reach ground that was not wanting to reach me.
 Something deep inside of me yearned to be free.
 A desire to run.
 Never quite sure where I was running to or what I was running from.
 ‘The capacity to be alone is the capacity to love.’
 In many ways I thought I had learned this, but obsession and possession arose and in that intoxication, I knew something was not right.
 I want to know what it means, unconditional love.
+For myself, first and foremost.
 I want to know it exists somewhere in the far corners of our broken hearts.

 In this journey to find my voice, I was met with deafening defiance.
 A lot of confusion and disappointment.
 But he loves you?
 But you love him?
 But you were so happy?
 But you had everything?
 But why could you not do it together?
 And perhaps the most terrifying.
 ‘But it does not get any better than this.’
 All creating a complex mental madness that would strip me to my very core, spiritually, physically and emotionally.
-It was whilst on the streets of Manhattan with a bank card that had been blocked, no close friends in the city (because I had turned my back on them to nurture us), family that were being manipulated by him (and who I had tried not to involve) and but a few dollars left in my wallet, that I realised how truly dependent I was.
+It was whilst on the streets of Manhattan with a bank card that had been blocked, no close friends in the city (because I had turned my back on them to nurture our relationship), family that were being manipulated (and who I had tried not to involve) and but a few dollars left in my wallet, that I realised how truly dependent I was.
 The unfolding of the breakdown was harrowing.
 It was ugly.
 It was emptying.
 It was heart wrenching.
 And it was magical.

 As within so without.